-Beyerdynamic has made a huge effort on the design of its DT 770.
-PRO However, that is only one aspect on which the German brand has worked.
-Sound characters and in particular, its fantastically balanced neutral properties makes these much appreciated by audiophiles.
+Beyerdynamic made a huge effort on the design of its DT770 PRO.
+Sound properties and, in particular its fantastically balanced neutral properties, make these much appreciated by audiophiles.
 The manufacturing quality is very solid and durable.
-If plastic is used for some parts , like the padded headband, it is resistant and rigid plastic.
+If plastic is used for some parts – like the padded headband- it is resistant and rigid plastic.

-Equally impressive, the M50x offers what advanced music producers want; great build quality and balanced sound.
+Equally impressive, the M50x – Audio Technica – offers what music producers need: great build quality and balanced sound.
 The tonal balance is accurate and the stereo imaging is fairly spacious.
-Furthermore, the ATH-M50x sounds clear while offering detailed bass, midrange, and treble frequencies.
-With 38 ohms of impedance, this Audio Technica has a lower impedance than the the Sony MDR-7506, meaning it is more easy to drive them without an amplifier.
+Furthermore, the ATH-M50x sounds clear while offering detailed bass, midrange, and crisp treble frequencies.
+With 38 ohms of impedance, this Audio-Technica has a lower impedance than the Sony MDR-7506, meaning it is easier to drive them without an amplifier.

 Despite being visually bulky, these headphones are very comfortable.
 One thing we noticed is that the padding on the ear-cups is especially comfortable.
 Being over-ear headphones and possessing a closed-back design, you’ll definitely experience noticeable isolation.